 You are here

-PubPro 2015: An Unconference for Managing Editors and Publication Production Specialists
+PubPro 2016: Fourth Annual Unconference for Managing Editors and Publication Production Professionals

 Who is this for?

 You may be called a managing editor, a production editor, an editorial coordinator, a publications director, a project manager, an editor-in-chief, or one of any number of titles.
-Whatever your formal job title, you do any or all of the following:
+If you do any of the following:

-- Work in house for an organization that creates publications
+- Work for an organization or for clients that create publications (including self-publishers)

 - Manage an editorial and production team of in-house staff and freelance professionals